NFL RedZone: Criticism

+Fire alarm incident

+During Week 12 coverage in November 2023, a fire alarm went off at the Inglewood NFL Network studio which interrupted a live RedZone broadcast which resulted in Hanson and the RedZone production team being evacuated from the studio briefly leading to the RedZone broadcast to be fixed on the Bills vs. Eagles game from that week.
+The alarm later turned out to a false alarm and Hanson returned to the studio and the broadcast resumed normally.
+The alarm did not impact the Ravens vs Chargers game which took place at SoFi Stadium, across the street from the studio.

 Similar channels

 DirecTV Red Zone Channel

-The NFL RedZone channel should not be confused with the nearly identical Red Zone Channel, a service included as part of DirecTV's out-of-market sports package NFL Sunday Ticket, and hosted by Andrew Siciliano.
+The NFL RedZone channel should not be confused with the former nearly identical Red Zone Channel, a service that was included as part of DirecTV's out-of-market sports package NFL Sunday Ticket, and was hosted by Andrew Siciliano.

-Despite their similar names and formats, the two channels are independent from each other, and the DirecTV service launched ahead of the NFL Network-run RedZone.
-In December 2022, with the announcement that rights to NFL Sunday Ticket will move exclusively to YouTube, it was confirmed that the service will not produce its own equivalent, and will simply distribute RedZone.
+Despite their similar names and formats, the two channels were independent from each other, and the DirecTV service launched ahead of the NFL Network-run RedZone.
+In December 2022, with the announcement that rights to NFL Sunday Ticket would move exclusively to YouTube, it was confirmed that the service will not produce its own equivalent, and would simply distribute RedZone.
 Its final broadcast was January 8, 2023.

 ESPN Goal Line

 ESPN Goal Line aired live look-ins of college football games in a similar format and style as NFL RedZone.
 Hosted by Matt Schick.
 Established in 2010, the channel ceased operations in 2020.

 SiriusXM's The Sunday Drive

 Apart from the RedZone channel, a similar service is aired parallel on Sirius XM NFL Radio, hosted by "Judge" Steve Torre and Bill Lekas.
 (Zach Gelb fills in when Torre is unavailable.)
 During the Sunday afternoon games, The Sunday Drive monitors all games in progress across the league.
 Any time a team enters the red zone, they will cut-in to the team's live local radio broadcast to cover potential scoring action.
 Until 2014 (when it was replaced by the studio show NFL GameDay Live), this audio was also carried on NFL Network during Sunday afternoon games, overlaid with textual scores and stats to avert any form of competition with the league's broadcast partners.
 In the past it featured more of a "carousel" type of format where reporters at each game would check in via telephone with the basic score, scoring plays and statistics, as most sports radio networks and stations that do not carry game play-by-play do.